Joint signature of two or more systems with applications to multistate systems made up of two-state components: Signature-based decomposition of the joint reliability

 \begin{remark} When \eqref{eq:sfd76} does not hold, proceeding as in \cite{NavSpiBal10} we can consider two pairs of bivariate \emph{mixed systems} (i.e., mixtures of pairs of semicoherent systems with component lifetimes $T_1,\dots,T_n$) associated with $(\S_1,\S_2)$.
 The first pair $(\widetilde{\mathcal{S}}_1,\widetilde{\mathcal{S}}_2)$ is called \textit{bivariate projected systems} and defined to be equal to $(\S_{k:n},\S_{l:n})$ with probability $p_{k,l}$, where $\S_{k:n}$ is the $k$-out-of-$n$ system.
 The second pair $(\overline{\mathcal{S}}_1,\overline{\mathcal{S}}_2)$ is called \textit{bivariate average (or symmetrized) systems} and defined to be equal to $(\S_{k:n},\S_{l:n})$ with probability $s_{k,l}$.
 These latter systems $(\overline{\mathcal{S}}_1,\overline{\mathcal{S}}_2)$ are equivalent (equal in law) to the parent systems $(\S_1,\S_2)$ when all the components are placed randomly in the structures.
 Equivalently, they are the systems obtained with the structure functions $\phi_1$ and $\phi_2$ from the exchangeable random vector $(T_1^{\text{EXC}},\dots,T_n^{\text{EXC}})$ defined to be equal to $(T_{\sigma(1)},\dots, T_{\sigma(n)})$ with probability $1/n!$ for any permutation $\sigma$.
 Both pairs $(\widetilde{\mathcal{S}}_1,\widetilde{\mathcal{S}}_2)$ and $(\overline{\mathcal{S}}_1,\overline{\mathcal{S}}_2)$ can be seen as approximations (in law) of the pair $(\mathcal{S}_1,\mathcal{S}_2)$. \end{remark}

 It was observed in \cite[Remark~2]{MarMatWal11} that in general the exchangeability of the component states does not imply the exchangeability of the component lifetimes.
-We end this section by showing that, surprisingly, Eq.~\eqref{eq:cond.12} provides an intermediate condition between these exchangeabilities.
+We now show that Eq.~\eqref{eq:cond.12} provides an intermediate condition between these exchangeabilities.
 More precisely, we have the following result.